-The Anxiety Disorders and Obsessive-Compulsive Disorder (OCD) Program serves children ages 3 to 18, along with their families.
-We diagnose and treat kids with a full range of anxiety disorders, including but not limited to panic disorder, OCD and generalized anxiety disorder.
+The Obsessive-Compulsive and Anxiety Disorders Program serves children aged 5 to 17 years old, along with their families.
+We diagnose and treat kids and teens with a full range of anxiety disorders, including but not limited to panic disorder, obsessive-compulsive disorder (OCD), social phobia, specific phobia and generalized anxiety disorder.

 - Children with anxiety are likely to experience excessive worrying, accompanied by physical arousal that can manifest as restlessness, jitteriness or insomnia.

 - Some examples of presenting complaints include obsessions about contamination or safety, or anxiousness about separation from parents, attending school or social interaction.